bhisaac/5eFP/5eFP-SRD.md

 Crowbar.
 Using a crowbar grants advantage to Strength checks where the crowbar’s leverage can be applied.

-Druidic Focus.
-A druidic focus might be a sprig of mistletoe or holly, a wand or scepter made of yew or another special wood, a staff drawn whole out of a living tree, or a totem object incorporating feathers, fur, bones, and teeth from sacred animals.
-A druid can use such an object as a spellcasting focus.

 Fishing Tackle.
 This kit includes a wooden rod, silken line, corkwood bobbers, steel hooks, lead sinkers, velvet lures, and narrow netting.

 Healer’s Kit.
 This kit is a leather pouch containing bandages, salves, and splints.
 The kit has ten uses.
 As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a WIS check.

 Holy Symbol.
 A holy symbol is a representation of a god or pantheon.
 It might be an amulet depicting a symbol representing a deity, the same symbol carefully engraved or inlaid as an emblem on a shield, or a tiny box holding a fragment of a sacred relic.
 Appendix PH-­‐‑B "Fantasy-­‐‑Historical Pantheons" lists the symbols commonly associated with many gods in the multiverse.
-A cleric or paladin can use a holy symbol as a spellcasting focus.
-To use the symbol in this way, the caster must hold it in hand, wear it visibly, or bear it on a shield.

 Holy Water.
 As an action, you can splash the contents of this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
 In either case, make a ranged attack against a target creature, treating the holy water as an improvised weapon.
 If the target is a fiend or undead, it takes 2d6 radiant damage.